devshorts/LanguageCreator/README.md

 Supported Constructs
 ===

 The language supports variable assignment, if/else conditionals declaration, function declaration with variable arguments, anonymous functions, and quoted strings.
-It also supports simple type inference.
-Things to do include and adding class or struct constructs.
+It also supports simple type inference and basic classes.
 Supported built in types are int, float, string, void, and bool.
 Booleans are "true" and "false".
 Operations are +, -, & (and), || (or), /, and ^.
 Anonymous lambdas can take arguments and return values when stored in a type inferred "var" variable.
 Regular functions can also be declared as "var" and type inferred from their return types.
 You can enforce static typing rules by giving a function a proper type, otherwise it'll just use the return type.
 If no return statement exists it'll default to void.
 Partial functions are also supported.

 Example1
 ====